gokcehan/lf/doc.md

 The command line commands should be mostly compatible with readline keybindings.
 A character refers to a Unicode code point, a word consists of letters and digits, and a unix word consists of any non-blank characters.

+## cmd-insert

+Insert the character given in the argument.
+This command is automatically called when required.

 ## cmd-escape (default `<esc>`)